prk2007/Dynamic-Rag/README.md

 - ✅ Authentication with email verification
 - ✅ JWT with per-customer secrets
 - ✅ Document upload and processing pipeline
-- ✅ LanceDB vector storage integration
+- ✅ PostgreSQL with pgvector extension integration
 - ✅ OpenAI embeddings with customer API keys
 - ✅ React frontend with beautiful UI